 Seroquel Overdose Treatment

-Urgent Seroquel overdose treatment should be provided when these symptoms are recognized.
+Urgent Quetiapine OD treatment should be provided when these symptoms are recognized.
 A person should be asked how much of the drug they took, if possible.
-This amount should be compared to the information about how many Seroquel to overdose and die.

 First Aid Seroquel OD Treatment At Home

 In some cases, a person may be treated initially at home if a Seroquel OD occurs.
 But the first step must be to call 911.
 An ambulance should be ordered so that the person can be rushed to an emergency room.
 An emergency dispatcher will ask the caller some questions about the person suffering from the OD.
 It is important to have the appropriate data on hand.

 - Person’s age who overdosed